Kolo Touré: Liverpool

 On 28 May 2013, Liverpool announced that an agreement had been reached in principle to sign Touré on a free transfer from Manchester City.
 On 2 July he was unveiled as Liverpool's first signing of the window and was handed the number 4 shirt.
 He signed a two-year contract.
-On 13 July 2013, he made his debut for Liverpool in a 4–0 win in a preseason friendly over Preston North End.
 He made his Premier League debut for Liverpool on 17 August 2013 in a 1–0 victory over Stoke City at Anfield.
-On 2 February 2014, in a match against West Bromwich Albion he made a costly mistake, passing the ball straight to Victor Anichebe, who scored an equaliser.
-On 12 February 2014, he scored an own-goal in a match against Fulham, which eventually Liverpool won thanks to a late penalty from skipper Steven Gerrard.
+On 2 February 2014, in a match against West Bromwich Albion he passed straight to opponent Victor Anichebe, who scored an equaliser.
+Twelve days later, he scored an own-goal in a match against Fulham, which eventually Liverpool won thanks to a late penalty from skipper Steven Gerrard.
+Liverpool were in contention to win the league title in 2013–14, which eventually went to Manchester City; had he won, Touré would have been the first player in English football since World War II to win the league with three clubs.

 On 1 March 2015, he came on as an 83rd-minute substitute against Manchester City, marking the first time he and his brother Yaya, who started the match for City, faced each other in a competitive match.
+Liverpool won the match 2–1.

 Touré scored his first Liverpool goal on 14 February 2016, heading in Jordan Henderson's corner kick to confirm a 6–0 win away to bottom side Aston Villa.
 It was his first goal in any match since January 2011, and he celebrated wildly.
 At the end of the 2015–16 season, Touré was released.